-Critical illnesses are those which are life-threatening and require extensive and advanced medical treatments.
+Critical illnesses which are life-threatening and require extensive and advanced medical treatments.
 Since such treatments can be pretty expensive, signing up for critical illness insurance coverage is advisable.

 Critical illness insurance plans have become an essential requirement in today’s age.
-Critical illness, in insurance, means illnesses and treatments which require advanced medical attention and are expensive to treat.
+In the insurance policy, critical illness means illnesses and treatments which require advanced medical attention and are expensive to treat.
 Such acute illnesses cause considerable physiological and financial trauma.
 According to reports, treating them is quite expensive.
-Lung diseases can cost as much as ₹20 lakhs, liver ailments ₹18 lakhs, and cancer treatments can go up to ₹10 lakhs.
+For example, lung diseases can cost as much as ₹20 lakhs, liver ailments ₹18 lakhs, and cancer treatments can go up to ₹10 lakhs.

 The critical illness insurance cover, however, has some technical aspects to it.
-Many individuals don’t understand the technicalities of the coverage.
+Unfortunately, many individuals don’t understand the technicalities of the coverage.
 This has, thus, caused some common myths about it to abound.
 So, let’s bust these common myths and see the real picture behind a critical illness insurance cover.

 Myth #1: A critical illness insurance policy covers all types of illnesses.

-Many people believe that if they purchase critical illness insurance, they are covered against all possible illnesses that they might face.
+Many people believe that if they purchase a critical illness insurance policy, they are covered against all possible illnesses that they might face.

 A critical illness insurance policy covers specific illnesses.
-The illnesses covered under the scope of the plan are listed in the plan benefits.
+The illnesses covered under the plan's scop are listed in the plan benefits.
 If you are diagnosed with any of the covered illnesses, then only can you claim the same.
 If, on the other hand, you suffer from a disease not covered under the scope of the policy, you’ll not be eligible for the claim.

 Myth # 2: If I am diagnosed with an illness mentioned in the coverage, I would surely be eligible for the claim.